 If your child has a higher than average temperature, this may mean he or she has a fever.
 Fevers may sometimes be linked to other illnesses, such as the flu, chickenpox, or pneumonia.
 It is also common for infants to get a fever after getting their vaccinations or if they are fighting off an infection.
 In some cases, the increased temperature may be the result of dehydration, in which case it is vital to ensure your child gets dehydrated immediately.
 High temperatures can also be the result of overexposure to sunlight or heat, so remember to keep your child covered and in the shade as much as possible.

 For mild cases, you can look after your child from home.
 Make sure to try and cool down their temperature, and keep them rehydrated.
 If your child’s temperature is very high, remains consistently abnormal, or is coupled with other symptoms, seek medical advice as soon as possible.

 Let UrgentMED Take Care of Your Little Infant

+Now that you are informed what a normal temperature for an infant is, you know what steps to take.
 With 18 convenient walk-in urgent care clinics throughout Southern California, the UrgentMED offers fast, professional service without a long wait.
 We offer weekday, weeknight and weekend hours to serve you on your terms, for your convenience.
 Let us assist you with all your healthcare needs.
 Find the location nearest to you today.